garrandall/popular-music-data/tracks/three-little-pigs-green-jelly.md

 The sent out Rambo, just as fast, as they could

 (Rambo)
-"YO, WOLF-FACE, I'M YOUR WORST NIGHTMARE, YOUR ASS IS MINE!!!"
+"YO, WOLF-FACE, I'M YOUR WORST NIGHTMARE, YOUR ASS IS MINE!"

 (gunshots)